sponsian/mosaic-dev/README.md

 Mosaic generates revenue in two ways: redemptions, and issuance of new MoUSD tokens.

-Redemptions fees are paid in ETH.
+Redemptions fees are paid in REEF.
 Issuance fees (when a user opens a Trove, or issues more MoUSD from their existing Trove) are paid in MoUSD.

 ### Redemption Fee

-The redemption fee is taken as a cut of the total ETH drawn from the system in a redemption.
+The redemption fee is taken as a cut of the total REEF drawn from the system in a redemption.
 It is based on the current redemption rate.

-In the `TroveManager`, `redeemCollateral` calculates the ETH fee and transfers it to the staking contract, `MSICStaking.sol`
+In the `TroveManager`, `redeemCollateral` calculates the REEF fee and transfers it to the staking contract, `MSICStaking.sol`

 ### Issuance fee